-As a Customer Experience Specialist, you will use your customer, research, and translation skills to make an impact by optimizing and developing products, customer journeys, and strategies.
+As a Customer Experience Specialist, you will use your knowledge of psychology, research-, and analytics translator skills to make an impact by optimizing and developing products, customer journeys, and strategies.
 Thereby, you actively work on transforming the organizations that you work for.

 Working as CX Specialist at Digital Power